lgreski/datasciencectacontent/markdown/cleaningData-readingFiles.md

 For a more detailed example of how the discovery process for reading data files works in practice, review [Real World Example: Reading American Community Survey Data](http://bit.ly/2bAdLE9).

+# Appendix

+For a detailed discussion of the last question on the Week 2 quiz, please read [The Definitive Guide to Week 2 Question 5](http://bit.ly/2wVyR6K)

 *last updated: 25 February 2017*